apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 In production, authoritative paths were usually only ever for Hive managed tables, where access was strictly restricted to the Hive services.

-Likewise, the directory marker retention can enabled purely for authoritative paths.
-When S3Guard is configured to treat some directories as  [Authoritative](s3guard.html#authoritative) then an S3A connector with a retention policy of `fs.s3a.directory.marker.retention` of `authoritative` will omit deleting markers in authoritative directories.
+When the S3A client is configured to treat some directories as "Authoritative" then an S3A connector with a retention policy of `fs.s3a.directory.marker.retention` of `authoritative` will omit deleting markers in authoritative directories.